Topological analysis and experimental control of transformations of domain walls in magnetic cylindrical nanowires: Controlled conversion of domain wall type

-Topologically trivial states in volume for the events (iii), (iv) and (v) of the \tabref{tab:table-winding}a and \subfigref{fig:BPW-switching}{b}, i.e. when Bloch Point left the volume, suggest the possibility of stabilization of trivial magnetic texture such as TVW.
-At these time events, we switched off the current in our simulations and let the system relax to its final configuration. \subfigref{fig:TVW-stabilization}{a-b} displays the resulting temporal evolution of V/AV pairs positions along the axial $\unitvectz$ and azimuthal $\unitvectvarphi$ directions for events (iii) and (iv), correspondingly.
-The black vertical lines indicate when the current is switched off, at $\SI{2.8}{ns}$ in \subfigref{fig:TVW-stabilization}{a} and at $\SI{3}{ns}$ in \subfigref{fig:TVW-stabilization}{b}.
-Up to that point, the plot is the same as in \subfigref{fig:BPW-switching}{b}.
-For the total pulse width of $\SI{2.8}{ns}$, the final state is a TVW, whose process is also illustrated with an unrolled surface map in \subfigref{fig:TVW-stabilization}{c}.
-In contrast, for a pulse width of $\SI{3}{ns}$, the final state is a BPW.
+The dynamic states (iii), (iv) and (v) listed in \tabref{tab:table-winding}a and \subfigref{fig:BPW-switching}{b} are called topologically trivial in the volume, \ie, with $w_\mathrm{vol}=0$.
+As this is the case for a TVW, at this time we switched off the current in the simulation and let the system relax. \subfigref{fig:TVW-stabilization}{a-b} displays the resulting temporal evolution of V/AV pairs positions along the axial $\unitvectz$ and azimuthal $\unitvectvarphi$ directions when switching off the current at times (iii) and (iv), respectively.
+Until the current is switched off, the plot is the same as in \subfigref{fig:BPW-switching}{b}.
+For the total pulse width of $\SI{2.80}{ns}$, the final state is a TVW.
+In contrast, for a pulse width of $\SI{2.98}{ns}$, the final state is a BPW of reversed circulation.
 We attribute such difference to the number of neighboring surface topological textures.
 Indeed, initially, a single V/AV pair favors TVW configuration stabilization, whereas a high density of V/AV pairs on the surface promotes their annihilation with Bloch Point injection into the volume.

 We conducted a series of simulations to generalize the results of \figref{fig:TVW-stabilization}, varying the pulse width and damping parameter.
-We find that in all cases, if the width of the pulse is in a suitable range, a pair of V/AV leads the dynamics and remains in the system in the final relaxed state without re-introducing a Bloch Point, which is a TVW state.
+We find that in all cases, if the width of the pulse is in a suitable range, a pair of V/AV leads the dynamics and remains in the system in the final relaxed state without re-introducing a Bloch Point, ending up in a TVW state.
 If the pulse is too short, the final state is a BPW with the initial circulation, only slightly translated along the axial direction.
-Alternatively, if the pulse is too long so that a second V/AV pair has been nucleated, the dynamics continues and ends up in a BPW with reversed circulation.
+Finally, if the pulse is too long so that a second V/AV pair has been nucleated, the dynamics continues and ends up in a BPW with reversed circulation.
 A deterministic condition for BPW-to-TVW transformation seems to be that one single V/AV pair exists in the system at the time the pulse is switched off.